 Unfortunately, spring break can also be one of the most dangerous times on the road because of drunk drivers and vacationers generally in a rush to get to where they want to be.
 In 2015, a study published in Economic Inquiry found that fatal traffic accidents jumpered nearly 10% during the spring break holiday season.
 The majority of those who perished in fatal car crashes were under the age of 25 and were on holiday.

-Here at J. Gonzalez Law Firm, we want to make sure you thoroughly enjoy this spring break—safely.
+Here at J. Gonzalez Injury Attorneys, we want to make sure you thoroughly enjoy this spring break—safely.
 While you can’t control the actions of others on the road, you can be a safer driver yourself by following these ten safety tips:

 - Never drink and drive.
 In 2015, the National Highway Safety Traffic Administration (NHSTA) cited over 10,000 alcohol-related accidents.
 With hundreds of additional motorist on the roads, drinking and driving not only endangers your life, but places dozens of other innocent lives at risk.
 If you know you’ll be drinking while on vacation, do not drive.
 Instead, have a designated driver, call a cab, or use one of many other companies such as Uber or Lyft.
 Keep spring break 2017 safe by staying off the road if you’ve been drinking.